Home/Cosmetic Breast/Breast Reduction

 “The pain in my upper mid shoulder blades is gone.
 I do not have the posture problem that was getting worse from constantly trying to find a comfortable position to sit or stand in.
 The size of my reconstructed breasts is in proportion to my body and makes me feel better about the way I look.”

-Please contact Parva Plastic Surgery today to schedule a complimentary breast reduction consultation with Dr. Parva.
+Please contact Parva Plastic Surgery for your breast reduction consultation with Dr. Parva, today.